 Camp Sherman home prices are not only among the most expensive in Oregon, but Camp Sherman real estate also consistently ranks among the most expensive in America.

-Camp Sherman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Camp Sherman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Camp Sherman is a town of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Camp Sherman who work in management occupations (29.87%), teaching (18.18%), and architecture and engineering (9.09%).

 Also of interest is that Camp Sherman has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Camp Sherman telecommute to their jobs.
-Overall, about 36.36% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 36.36% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Camp Sherman is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.